A century-old rail tunnel, an alpine lake, and the Cascades in October.

 Getting there

 Start and finish at the Hyak Trailhead on the Palouse to Cascades Trail.
-Take I-90 east from Seattle to Exit 54.
-Follow Hyak Dr E toward HWY 906, turn left, go 0.4 miles, turn right, then right again into the trailhead parking area.
+Take I-90 east to Exit 54 and follow the event parking signs.
+Follow Hyak Dr E toward HWY 906, turn left toward the WA State DOT facility, go 0.4 miles, turn right, then turn right again into the trailhead parking area.

 Parking